 - 9.1.
 Cost Estimates.
-For the purposes of determining the Security amount, CDFW has estimated the cost of habitat enhancement, restoration, and long-term management of the HM lands and restoration of temporarily disturbed habitat as follows: - 9.1.1.
-Habitat enhancement costs for 0.03 acres of oak riparian restoration on San Ysidro Creek, estimated at \$28,360.00. - 9.1.2.
-On-site channel geomorphology restoration costs for a total of 0.26 acres of Covered Species aquatic habitat, estimated at \$1,518,000.00. - 9.1.3.
-Long-term management funding as described in Condition of Approval 9.2, estimated at \$653,820.00.
-Management funding is estimated initially for the purpose of providing Security to ensure implementation of habitat creation, restoration, monitoring, and management. - 9.1.4.
+For the purposes of determining the Security amount for the riparian habitat improvements, CDFW has estimated the cost of habitat enhancement, restoration, and management of the HM lands and restoration of temporarily disturbed habitat as follows: - 9.1.1.
+Habitat restoration costs for restoring 0.44 acre of riparian habitat is estimated at \$940,973.00. - 9.1.2.
+Management and Monitoring funding for ten (10) years as described in Condition of Approval 9.2, estimated at \$600,897.00.
+Management funding is estimated initially for the purpose of providing Security to ensure implementation of habitat creation, restoration, monitoring, and management. - 9.1.3.
 All costs associated with CDFW engaging an outside contractor to complete the mitigation tasks, including but not limited to installation, monitoring, and management of the HM lands and restoration of temporarily disturbed habitat.
-These costs include but are not limited to the cost of issuing a request for proposals, transaction costs, contract administration costs, and costs associated with monitoring the contractor's work \$75,000.00. - 9.2.
-Management Fund.
-The Permittee shall ensure that HM lands are managed, maintained, and monitored as described in this ITP.
-Permittee shall provide five years of monitoring and management funding for activities outlined in the final accepted Habitat Enhancement Plan consistent with Measure 9.3 below. - 9.3.
-Habitat Enhancement Plan.
-The Permittee shall be responsible for developing a Habitat Enhancement Plan that shall be submitted thirty days prior to the initiation of construction.
-The plan shall include the enhancement of 0.03 acres on San Ysidro Creek.
-Restoration shall include specific yearly success criteria for five (5) years.
-Criteria shall be defined within the plan for survivorship, species diversity, percent native cover, and percent non-native cover.
-The enhancement site shall be stable without additional water for at least two years.
-All
+These costs include but are not limited to the cost of issuing a request for proposals, transaction costs, contract administration costs, and costs associated with monitoring the contractor's work \$75,000.00.